Advay-2306/Footballer-Performance-Prediction/README.md

 5.  **Model Development**:

     *   **Neural Network**:
-        *   Built using Keras with an input layer, three hidden layers (128, 64, 32 units) with ReLU activation, and a single output unit
+        *   Built using Keras with an input layer, three hidden layers (128, 64, 32 units) with ReLU activation, and a single output unit.
     *   **Random Forest**:
         *   Implemented using sklearn.ensemble.RandomForestRegressor with default or tuned parameters (e.g., number of trees, max depth).
     *   **XGBoost**: